vadimcn/codelldb/MANUAL.md

 ### debugger.register_content_provider(provider: Callable[[string],string])
 Allows generation of dynamic content for HTML display.
-Any `debugger:` content not found in the `content` dictionary, will be directed to the `provider` callback, which takes a URL parameter and returns content string.
+Any `debugger:` content not found in the `content` dictionary, will be directed to `provider` callback, which takes a URL parameter and returns content as a string.

 # Rust Language Support